angelosalatino/cso-classifier/README.md

 ## About

-The CSO Classifier is a novel application that takes as input the text from abstract, title, and keywords of a research paper and outputs a list of relevant concepts from CSO.
+The CSO Classifier is a novel application that takes as input the text from the abstract, title, and keywords of a research paper and outputs a list of relevant concepts from CSO.
 It consists of two main components: (i) the syntactic module and (ii) the semantic module.
 Figure 1 depicts its architecture.
-The syntactic module parses the input documents and identifies CSO concepts that are explicitly referred in the document.
+The syntactic module parses the input documents and identifies CSO concepts that are explicitly referred to in the document.
 The semantic module uses part-of-speech tagging to identify promising terms and then exploits word embeddings to infer semantically related topics.
-Finally, the CSO Classifier combines the results of these two modules and enhances them by including relevant super-areas.
+Finally, the CSO Classifier combines the results of these two modules, removes outliers, and enhances them by including relevant super-areas.

 ![Framework of CSO Classifier](https://github.com/angelosalatino/cso-classifier/raw/master/images/Workflow.png "Framework of CSO Classifier")
 **Figure 1**: Framework of CSO Classifier